learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 ## Coding a Spring Boot shop app

-You need to services: a front-end and the API layer.
+You need to services: a front-end and the backend.

 The front-end is a simple Spring Boot web app with the Thymeleaf template engine.

-The API layer is akin to a worker consuming messages from a queue.
+The backend is akin to a worker consuming messages from a queue.

-You could use [@Async functions in Spring Boot](https://spring.io/guides/gs/async-method/) for asynchronous processing of messages in a separate thread.
+You could use a [JSM broker with Spring Boot](https://spring.io/guides/gs/messaging-jms/) for asynchronous processing of messages in a separate thread.

-Lucky for you, there's a demo project ready to be tested.
+Lucky for you, there's a demo project ready to be used.

 You can check out the code at [learnk8s/spring-boot-k8s-hpa](https://github.com/learnk8s/spring-boot-k8s-hpa).

+> Please note that the application is written in Java 10 to leverage the [improved Docker container integration](https://blog.docker.com/2018/04/improved-docker-container-integration-with-java-10/).

-There's a single code base, and you can configure the project to run either as the front-end or the worker.
+There's a single code base, and you can configure the project to run either as the front-end or backend.

 You should know that the app has: